dlang-community/Pegged/pegged/docs/Parse Trees.md

 `name` contains the qualified name of the rule that created the node: "Arithmetic.Expr", "Input.line", etc. It's useful to switch on nodes to generate D code, see [[Generating Code]].
 The `grammarName.ruleName` was chosen to help disambiguate nodes created by different parsers.
 Predefined rules have a simple name, like `digit` or `identifier`.

-`success` indicates whether or not the parse was successful.
+`successful` indicates whether or not the parse was successful.

 `matches` contains the matches.
 It's a `string[]` and not a `string` since a complete parsing expression can produce many matches.
 For examples `a*` will contain all successive matches of rule `a`, which may well be different at each call.